Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Crystalline cohomology with compact support revisited

 \section{Crystalline cohomology with compact support revisited}

+From now on, a log scheme is considered with respect to \'{e}tale topology.
 In this section we will provide an interpretation of Yamashita--Yasuda's construction of crystalline cohomology with compact support \cite{YamashitaYasuda2014}, which is closer to the rigid construction above.

-In the following, we will consider in more detail definition of log crystalline cohomology used in \cite[\S6]{ErtlYamada} which is a slight generalisation of the definitions in \cite{Shiho2008} and as such will be very useful for comparison with log convergent cohomology.
-For a non-logarithmic version compare \cite[\S 7]{BerthelotOgus}.
+For the benefit of the reader and to lay the groundwork for the statements concerning coefficients necessary in the context of this paper, we recall the basics from \cite[\S6]{ErtlYamada} which is a slight generalisation of the definitions in \cite{Shiho2008} and as such is very useful for comparison with log convergent cohomology.